visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 	<img width="900" src="../img/screenshot-geojson.png">
 </p>

 The GeoJsonLayer is designed to render geometry primitives in the widely accepted GeoJson data format.
 The GeoJsonLayer itself is very powerful as it renders multiple types of geometry primitives, including points, lines, multilines, polygons and multipolygons all at once.
-Moreover, it can render polygons and multipolygons in different styles, currently supporting filled and outline styles in 2D flat, and filled and wireframe styles in extruded.
+Moreover, it can render polygons and multipolygons in different styles, currently supporting filled and outline styles in non-extruded (2D) mode, and filled and wireframe styles in extruded (3D) mode.

 The flexibility of the GeoJson layer combined with deck.gl's high rendering performance makes it possible to render large amount of data on the city or even the worldwide scale, like what we are doing in the [GeoJson layer example on our demo site](https://uber.github.io/deck.gl/#/examples/core-layers/geojson-layer).